tum-gis/sddi-security-federation-framework/DS/README.md

 Please make sure that the Cookie names used in the `config.php` file match the names used in the `CookieStatement.html`.

-### Copy the SDDI specific files
+### Keep the SDDI specific files
+Move all files and directories from ``/opt/discovery-service/html/SWITCHwayf-v1.21`` to ``/opt/discovery-service/html``.

-Copying the following files into the directory `/opt/discovery-service/html`:
+Make sure the following files in the directory `/opt/discovery-service/html` are NOT overridden:

 * CookieStatement.html
 * PrivacyStatement.html